Protect Your Oral Health with an Implant-Supported Bridge

 Are you suffering from missing or damaged teeth that are beyond repair?
 Traditional dental bridges can effectively restore your smile but leave the underlying bone susceptible to bone resorption–a natural effect of tooth loss.
-The good news is that Dr. Gary Waltemath, Dr. K.B.
-Parkes, and Dr. Karen S. Keenan at Iroquois Family Dentistry in Nashville, TN, provide an alternative in implant-supported bridges.
+The good news is that Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred at Iroquois Dentistry in Nashville, TN, provide an alternative in implant-supported bridges.
 Dental implants protect the jaw just like natural tooth roots, so our team will nearly always recommend patients choose this type of restoration.

 What Is an Implant-Supported Bridge?